olorton/olorton.github.io/index.md

 I currently work for [Oxa](https://oxa.tech/), before that [the Dept. of Engineering Science at Oxford University](https://eng.ox.ac.uk/), and before that I worked for a web app design agency.
 I use open source, server technologies, to solve tricky problems.
 These days that is mostly means Linux, Python, Django, Flask, K8s, RabbitMQ, and PostgreSQL.

 I love to connect with people.
 If you want to say hi or have something you want to publicly share with me, you can message me on the Mastodon, or if you would rather talk more privately you can reach me on email.
+It is lovely to get feedback.

 - [mastodon.org.uk/@olorton](https://mastodon.org.uk/@olorton)
 - [oliverlorton@gmail.com](mailto:oliverlorton@gmail.com)

+Another reason to get in touch is because you want me to read your blog.
+I will read it, I promise.

 If you actually want to read something, here are a few of blog post to get you started: